Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 ## Features

-- Translate Japanese text to English using DeepL, Google Translate, or Jisho API.
+- Translate Japanese text to English using DeepL or the Google Translate API.
 - Fetch definitions and information from Jisho for Japanese words and phrases.
 - Generate a ChatGPT prompt for translating and defining sentences.
 - Customize translation range by specifying start and stop rows.